-System Manager.
-The system manager manages one remote system (System D) and one on-site system.
-The system manager accesses System D by dialing its Remote Access code, which is included in the non-local dial plan.
+- Operator/Receptionist.
+Each operators/receptionist at headquarters uses an MLX-20L telephone programmed as a Queued Call Console (QCC).
+Callers to either location who wish to speak to an operator/receptionist, rather than to Intuity AUDIX, can press and are redirected to the QCC at headquarters. - System Manager.
+The system manager manages both systems.
+The system manager accesses the West Coast system by dialing its Remote Access code, which is included in the non-local dial plan.
 For security reasons, she changes her barrier code two or three times a week.
 The system manager has an MLX-20L telephone and uses System Programming and Maintenance (SPM) for the on-site and remote systems.
 The system manager has a dedicated modem to ensure immediate access to the remote system.
 Her PC is directly connected to the on-site system.

-To help with her own assessments of facilities usage, the system manager uses the system's MERLIN LEGEND Reporter application.
+To help with her own assessments of facilities usage, the system manager uses each system's MERLIN LEGEND Reporter application.
 Working closely with customer service and sales supervisors, she analyzes the effectiveness of the system's facilities during peak and off-peak incoming calling periods.
 She ensures that customer service and order-taking agents understand how to get the most from the lines/trunks that the company has.
 MERLIN LEGEND Reporter helps managers balance staffing, staff training, and facilities needs to serve customers effectively and efficiently.